LidarCLIP or: How I Learned to Talk to Point Clouds: Experiments

-Object-centric retrieval is focused on \textit{local} details of a scene and should, for instance, trigger even for a single occluded pedestrian on the side of the road.
-Therefore, we run another set of experiments focusing on \textit{global} properties such as weather, time of day, and general ``busyness'' of the scene.
-In \cref{tab:retrieval-scene-conditions}, we see that the lidar is outperformed by the camera for determining night and sunniness.
+\textbf{Scene-level.} Object-centric retrieval is focused on \textit{local} details of a scene and should trigger even for a single occluded pedestrian on the side of the road.
+Therefore, we run another set of experiments focusing on \textit{global} properties such as weather, time of day, and general `busyness' of the scene.
+In \cref{tab:retrieval-scene-conditions}, we see that the lidar is outperformed by the camera for determining light conditions.
 This seems quite expected, and if anything, it is somewhat surprising that lidar can do significantly better than random in these categories.
 Again, we see that joint retrieval consistently gets the best of both worlds and, in some cases, such as empty scenes, clearly outperforms both single-modality methods.

-Inspired by the success of joint retrieval, and the complementary aspects of sensing in lidar and camera, we present some qualitative examples where different prompts are used for each modality to find scenes that are difficult to identify with a single modality. \cref{fig:joint_blur} shows retrieval examples where the image was prompted for glare, extreme blur, water on the lens, corruption, and lack of objects in the scene.
+\textbf{Separate prompts.} Inspired by the success of joint retrieval, and the complementary aspects of sensing in lidar and camera, we present some qualitative examples where different prompts are used for each modality.
+Thus, we can find scenes that are difficult to identify with a single modality. \cref{fig:joint_blur} shows retrieval examples where the image was prompted for glare, extreme blur, water on the lens, corruption, and lack of objects in the scene.
 At the same time, the lidar was prompted for nearby objects such as cars, trucks, and pedestrians.
 As seen in \cref{fig:joint_blur}, the examples indicate that we can retrieve scenes where these objects are almost completely invisible in the image.
 Such samples are highly valuable both for the training and validation of autonomous driving systems.

+\textbf{Domain transfer.} For studying the robustness of LidarCLIP under domain shift, we evaluate its retrieval performance on a different dataset than it was trained on, namely, the nuScenes dataset \cite{caesar2020nuscenes}.
+Compared to ONCE, the nuScenes lidar sensor has fewer beams (32 vs 40), lower horizontal resolution, and different intensity characteristics.
+Further, nuScenes is collected in Boston and Singapore, while ONCE is collected in Chinese cities.
+The challenge of transferring between these datasets has been shown in unsupervised domain adaptation \cite{mao2021one}.
+Similarly to the ONCE retrieval task, we generate ground truth using the object annotations.

+We compare the model trained on ONCE with a reference model trained directly on nuScenes in \cref{tab:nuscenes}.
+As expected, the differences in sensor characteristics hamper the ability to perform lidar-only retrieval on the target dataset.
+Notably, we find that the joint method is robust to this effect, showing almost no domain transfer gap, and outperforming camera-only retrieval even with the ONCE-trained lidar encoder.

 \textbf{Ablations.} As described in \cref{sec:method}, we have two primary candidates for the training loss function.
 MSE encourages the model to embed the point cloud in the same position as the image, whereas cosine similarity only cares about matching the directions of the two embeddings.
 We compare the retrieval performance of two models trained using these losses in \cref{tab:loss-ablation}.
 To reduce training time, we use the ViT-B/32 CLIP version, rather than the heavier ViT-L/14.
 The results show that using MSE leads to significantly better retrieval, even though retrieval uses cosine similarity as the scoring function.
 We also perform ablations on the different approaches for joint retrieval described in \cref{sec:joint-retrieval}.
 As shown in \cref{tab:joint-retrieval-ablation}, the simple approach of averaging the camera and lidar features gives the best performance, and it is thus the approach used throughout the paper.